giltal/RetroESP32-P4/README.md

 ## 🚀 Features

-- 🎮 14 emulators + OpenTyrian
+- 🎮 14 emulators + support to run apps from the SD card (folder named papp)
+- In the SD card currently are: **Open Tyrian, DOOM and Quake**
 - ⚡ Near full-speed emulation (60 FPS on all systems except for SNES - I will try to improve)
 - 💾 Save / Load states (**SNES and Mega Drive from within the game**)
 - 🖥️ Touchscreen-optimized UI
-- 🎯 USB controller support (currentltly the one showed in the picture)
+- 🎯 USB controller support (currently the one showed in the picture)
 - 🕹️ Paddle support for Atari (Via IO51)

 ## 🎮 Supported Systems